+Yes.
 Many customers will get jobs again late this year and will want to refinance to clean up debts / get back on their feet.
-Lenders haven’t yet confirmed their policy, but generally, we expect:

-- Specialist lenders will consider your home loan refinance application at a higher rate as long as you’re able to make repayments now (if still not making repayments then not okay).
+- Specialist lenders will consider your home loan refinance application at a higher rate as long as you’re able to make repayments now.

 The key to approval will be applying with the right lender based on your individual circumstances.

 Instead of waiting for the repayment holiday to end, carefully go over your options now, so you’re better prepared to take action when it does eventually end.

 To go over your options, please talk to one of our specialist mortgage brokers, by giving us a call on 1300 889 743 or by filling in our online assessment form.

 How do I qualify with a major bank at a competitive interest rate?